wigging/swift-macos/docs/_articles/app-scrollview.md

 ---
-title: Scroll view
+title: ScrollView
-date: 2020-07-23
+date: 2021-03-26
 ---

-A scroll view displays its content within a scrollable area of the window.
+The scroll view displays its content within a scrollable area of the window.

 ![scroll view](/swift-macos/images/scroll-view.png)